 • Setting targets, designing initiatives and monitoring level of performance on nonfinancial objectives across our portfolio companies.

 • Providing investors and other stakeholders with timely information on ESG-related topics, and publicly disclosing the most significant aspects of our responsible investment commitments.

-More information available in our ESG Guidelines.
+More information available in our

 Every team member and committee at Magnum is aware of the firm’s commitment to responsible investing and is therefore responsible for incorporating said principles to his, her or its respective activities, contributing to the development of the organisation’s ESG approach and stewardship activities.

 Additionally, a ESG Committee has been appointed for ensuring due consideration and attention is given to these matters and that ESG policies, systems and procedures are embedded in Magnum’s and its portfolio companies’ decision-making processes.
 The Committee will review and, where necessary, update the Responsible Investment Policy to reflect on-going efforts, emerging requirements from stakeholders and evolving good practices and to improve the organization’s Responsible Investment approach.